jsfuentes/Code-Cheatsheet/JS/webJS/audio.md

 4. Choose the final destination for the audio, such as the user's computer speakers.
 5. Establish connections from the audio sources through zero or more effects, eventually ending at the chosen destination.

+#### Edge Cases

+Chrome needs use interaction before creating an audio context ot it